College of Education and Human Development

 Visit OneStop Student Services: Finances for information on tuition, fees, and financial aid.

-Visit the Assistantships, Fellowships, & Other Funding page for information about funding opportunities through FSoS, CEHD, and UMN.
+Visit the assistantships, fellowships, and other funding page for information about funding opportunities through FSoS, CEHD, and UMN.

 Information about assistantships and benefits are on the Office of Human Resources website.